rjmorris/ansible-practice/readme.md

 # Run ansible

+All ansible files are in the `deployment` subdirectory.
+Change into that directory to run any of the ansible playbooks.

 Several ansible playbooks are provided for deploying the application. `setup.yml` should be run first, immediately after creating a fresh droplet.
 The others may be run as needed.

 ## Playbooks